Lockheed D-21: Testing and carrier change

 The solid-propellant rocket booster was both larger and heavier than the drone; it was 44 ft 4 in long and weighed 13286 lb.
 It had a folding tail fin on the bottom to stabilize it while the rocket was firing.
 The booster had a burn time of 87 seconds and a thrust of 27300 lbf.
 During ground handling everyone within 25 ft was required to wear anti-static straps to prevent any discharge of static electricity that might ignite the booster.

 The first attempted launch of a D-21B was on 28 September 1967, but the drone fell off the B-52's launch pylon due to a stripped nut on the pylon before the aircraft reached its intended launch point.
 Johnson admitted that the incident was "very embarrassing".
-Three more launches were performed from November 1967 through January 1968.
+Three more launches were performed from November 1967 to January 1968.
 None were completely successful, so Johnson ordered his team to conduct a thorough review before renewing launch attempts.
 The next launch was on 10 April 1968.
 It also failed as the engine did not ignite.
 On 16 June the D-21B finally made a completely successful flight; it flew at the specified altitude and course for its full range, and the hatch was recovered.
 The next two launches were failures, followed by another successful flight in December.
 A test in February 1969 to check the inertial navigation system using an actual mission profile was a failure.
 The next two flights in May and July succeeded.